top of page

 Online Application

-The quickest way to apply for Marriage Allowance is online.
+The quickest way to apply for the Marriage Allowance is online.
 The online application process is straightforward and free.
 You will receive an email confirming your application within 24 hours of submission1.
 It’s essential that the lower-earning spouse makes the claim as the allowance transfer affects their Personal Allowance.
 If both of you have no income other than your wages, then the person who earns the least should make the claim.
 However, if either of you gets other income, such as dividends or savings, you may need to work out who should claim.

 Alternative Application Methods